 To translate “1 + 1” or “2 + 1,” read the first number as the number of rooms and the “+1” (not always mentioned) as a small office (or “den”) that can double as a guest room.

-Terminology is more straightforward in the rest of Canada where self-descriptive “one-bedroom apartment,” “two-bedroom apartment,” etc. terms are used.
-A “bachelor apartment” is a single large room serving as bedroom and living room, with a separate bathroom (… it’s okay if you’re not single!).
+Terminology is more straightforward in the rest of Canada where self-descriptive terms such as “one-bedroom apartment,” “two-bedroom apartment,” etc. are used.
+A “bachelor apartment” is a single large room serving as the bedroom and living room, with a separate bathroom (… it’s okay if you’re not single!).

 Semi-furnished and fully-furnished apartments